TheJacksonLaboratory/FunDataR/4_learning/3_partitioning.md

 smaller m.try leads to more decorrelated trees. also leads to variable importances being more similar, as lower-importance variables have an improved chance of being selected.

+partial dependence: generate predictions for training-set observations, varying the value of the variable of interest.
+Plot relationship between predictions and sliding value of variable.

 ```
 library(caret)
 library(pROC)